haydarselmi/Pokedexia/README.md

 # Pokedexia
+Web app a little slow because importing a fancy font from a strange server.
 A pokedex management web app written in javascript using Node.js To use make sure you have node first then